Laurie Caldwell

 Laurie Ann Taflinger Caldwell, 56, passed away peacefully Monday, Sept.
 30, 2024, surrounded by family and loved ones.

-Laurie was born in Carbondale, Illinois, in 1967, the first of three children to James and Mary Emily Oehler Taflinger.
+Laurie was born in 1967 in Carbondale, Illinois, the first of three children to James and Mary Emily Oehler Taflinger.

-She attended Cairo (Illinois) High School and then completed her associate’s degree at Shawnee Community College.
+She attended Cairo (Illinois) High School and then completed her associate degree at Shawnee Community College.

 Laurie enjoyed working at Dollar Tree in Cape Girardeau.
 She was known as a "people person" with a bubbly personality.
 Laurie loved being with family, having a margarita with friends and never met a stranger.